kyma-project/kyma/tests/serverless-bench/README.md

 The Serverless-Bench image is based on the `locustio/locust` image.
 It also includes a locust test configuration and a simple script to run the test and output the results in JSON to stdout.
 The logs are collected via a log sink and are pushed to Google Cloud BigQuery for further analysis.

-## Running Serverless Benchmarks Locally
+## Running Serverless benchmarks Locally

 This a quick guide to simplify running the function controller benchmarks tests on in a development environment.
 This can be useful in several scenarios.
 For example, benchmarking a new runtime implementation.